AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/interactive-webinars-overview.md

 ---
 # Interactive Webinars Overview {#interactive-webinars-overview}

-The Interactive Webinar feature allows you to create, schedule, promote, and deliver webinars in Marketo Engage without having to use additional tools or integrations.
+The Interactive Webinars feature is our built-in webinar platform inside Marketo Engage.
+No additional tools or integrations required.

 ## What is Interactive Webinars? {#what-is-interactive-webinars}

-Interactive Webinars is a live, interactive online conference available for multiple users.
-When you [create an Interactive Webinar](/help/marketo/product-docs/demand-generation/events/interactive-webinars/create-an-interactive-webinar.md){target="_blank"}, there are several prebuilt meeting room layouts available, all of which you can customize.
-You can also create and use additional custom layouts.
+Interactive Webinars augment the existing Events and Webinars experience by providing a native and seamless experience for you to create, manage, and deliver events within Marketo Engage.
+When you [create an Interactive Webinar](/help/marketo/product-docs/demand-generation/events/interactive-webinars/create-an-interactive-webinar.md){target="_blank"}, multiple prebuilt meeting room layouts are available to choose from, all of which are customizable (you can also create and use additional custom layouts).
 Attendees can share computer screens/files, chat with one another, broadcast audio and video, and participate in interactive online activities.

 Interactive Webinars offers [three different licenses](/help/marketo/product-docs/demand-generation/events/interactive-webinars/user-and-license-management.md){target="_blank"}, each with various functions and capacities.